lavanyayangala/lavanyayangala/README.md

 - 🔭 I’m currently working on my skills.
 - 📫 Part of <a href="https://github.com/EddieHubCommunity">EddieHubcommunity 🙋</a>
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...
+Angular, ASP .NET CORE
 - 👯 I’m looking to collaborate on ...GITHUB,LINKEDIN,YOUTUBE.
 - 🤔 I’m looking for help with ...LEARNING
 - 💬 Ask me about ...DATASCIENCE,WEB DEV RELATED QUERIES..